-- The rest of this chapter gives a background on functions, data structures, and traversals. - In chapter 2 I introduce DemeterF, its class generator, traversal library.
+- The rest of this chapter gives a background on functions, data structures, and traversals. - In chapter 2, I introduce DemeterF, its class generator, and its traversal library.
 I use examples to demonstrate my approach to traversal-based programming with function-objects and how they can be used for both specific and generic programming. - I then present a model of DemeterF's essential features in chapter 3, providing syntax, a small-step operational semantics, and a type system.
-I prove that our model of dispatch is type safe, meaning that well-typed traversals do not go wrong. - Chapter 4 discusses abstractions of several algorithms involved in the implementation, safety, and performance of DemeterF-based programs. - The final portion of my thesis is addressed in chapter 5, where I discuss empirical results of testing the performance of a number of DemeterFbased programs, including DemeterF itself.2 - Chapter 6 discusses previous works related to AP-F, DemeterF, and my implementation. - Chapter 7 completes the dissertation with conclusions and a discussion of future work.
+I prove that our model of dispatch is type safe, meaning that well-typed traversals do not go wrong.

+- Chapter 4 describes the implementation of DemeterF and its connection to the model.
+In particular I focus on the use of traversals, function objects, and algorithms within the context of the system's class/traversal generation and type checking. - Chapter 5 discusses abstractions of several algorithms involved in the implementation, safety, and performance of DemeterF-based programs. - The final portion of my thesis is addressed in chapter 6, where I discuss empirical results of testing the performance of a number of DemeterFbased programs, including DemeterF itself.2 - Chapter 7 discusses previous works related to AP-F, DemeterF, and my implementation. - Chapter 8 completes the dissertation with conclusions and a discussion of future work.